 My love for automotive merchandising is well established.
 I’ve given workshops on the subject and written several articles about the importance of doing it well.
-I’ve said for a long time, that the best advertisement any dealership can create is of each vehicle in their inventory.
+I’ve said for a long time that the best advertisement any dealership can create is for each vehicle in their inventory.
 Most know the basics of automotive merchandising, but are you principled in your thoroughness in the craft?

 - Market Insights

 - Pricing (based on inventory levels and market-based metrics)